168cm to Inches and Feet: A full breakdown to Height Conversion

 Q1: Are there any online converters I can use to check my work?

 A1: Yes, numerous online converters are available.
+Because of that, these tools can verify your calculations.
 Simply search "centimeter to inch converter" or "height converter" on your preferred search engine.
-These tools can verify your calculations.
-However, understanding the underlying process is more valuable than solely relying on online tools.
+That said, understanding the underlying process is more valuable than solely relying on online tools.

 Q2: Why is it important to know both inches and feet when discussing height?